Grieving a Loss to Suicide

 Who can I bring with me to the Survivor to Survivor Visit?

 Participants are welcome to invite family members or friends who could benefit from the meeting or make the experience more helpful.
 They may also choose to meet with the team members by themselves for the first time, with the option to invite others to later meetings.
 Some people find these visits helpful when they’re not ready to get to a support group or perhaps just want some additional time to talk outside of the group.
+If you would like someone under the age of 18 to participate, please see our guidelines for minor participation.

 Find Support for Your Community